ocaml-multicore/picos/README.md

 to work on all of those.
 Unfortunately, DLA, by itself, is known to be insufficient and the design has not been universally accepted.

-By introducing an interoperability framework and key libraries, such as an IO library, for such a framework, we hope that the scarce resources of the OCaml community are not further divided into mutually incompatible ecosystems built on top of such mutually incompatible concurrent programming libraries, while, simultaneously, making it possible to experiment with many kinds of concurrent programming models.
+By introducing a scheduler interface and key libraries, such as an IO library, implemented on top of the interface, we hope that the scarce resources of the OCaml community are not further divided into mutually incompatible ecosystems built on top of such mutually incompatible concurrent programming libraries, while, simultaneously, making it possible to experiment with many kinds of concurrent programming models.

 It should be
 technically<sup>[\*](https://www.youtube.com/watch?v=hou0lU8WMgo)</sup> possible